 Instructions

-- Place the wire rack in the bottom of the Instant Pot.
-Pour in 1 cup of water and place the milk in a glass bowl on the rack.
-Close the Instant Pot and set it to “Steam” mode for 1 minutes with vent in sealing position.
+- Add the milk to an oven-safe glass or stainless steel bowl.
+Place this bowl on the trivet.
+Close the Instant Pot and set it to "Steam" mode for 1 minute with the vent in the sealing position.

 - Remove the yogurt culture and keep it at room temperature.